-35. Number of directors
+44. Number of directors

-The company must have at least three and no more than 12 directors.
+The Company must have at least three and no more than nine directors.

-36. Election and appointment of directors
+45. Election and appointment of directors

-- The initial directors are the people who have agreed to act as directors and who are named as proposed directors in the application for registration of the company. - 36.2 Apart from the initial directors and directors appointed under clause 36.5, the members may elect a director by a resolution passed in a general meeting. - 36.3 Each of the directors must be appointed by a separate resolution, unless: - (a) the members present have first passed a resolution that the appointments may be voted on together, and - (b) no votes were cast against that resolution. - 36.4 A person is eligible for election as a director of the company if they: - (a) are a member of the company, or a representative of a member of the company (appointed under clause 24) - (b) are nominated by two members or representatives of members entitled to vote (unless the person was previously elected as a director at a general meeting and has been a director since that meeting), - (c) give the company their signed consent to act as a director of the company, and - (d) are not ineligible to be a director under the Corporations Act or the ACNC Act. - 36.5 The directors may appoint a person as a director to fill a casual vacancy or as an additional director if that person:
+- 45.1 The initial directors are the people who have agreed to act as directors and who are named as proposed directors in the application for registration of the Company. - 45.2 Apart from the initial directors and directors appointed under clause 45.5, the members may elect a director by a resolution passed in a General Meeting. - 45.3 Each of the directors must be appointed by a separate resolution, unless: - (a) the Members Present have first passed a resolution that the appointments may be voted on together; and - (b) no votes were cast against that resolution. - 45.4 A person is eligible for election as a director of the Company if they: - (a) are a member of the Company, or a representative of a member of the Company (appointed under clause 30); - (b) are nominated by two members or representatives of members entitled to vote (unless the person was previously elected as a director at a General Meeting and has been a director since that meeting); - (c) give the Company their signed consent to act as a director of the Company; and - (d) are not ineligible to be a director under the Corporations Act or the ACNC Act. - 45.5 The directors may appoint a person as a director to fill a casual vacancy or as an additional director if that person: - (a) is a member of the Company, or a representative of a member of the Company (appointed under clause 30); - (b) gives the Company their signed consent to act as a director of the Company; and

-- (a) is a member of the company, or a representative of a member of the company (appointed under clause 24) - (b) gives the company their signed consent to act as a director of the company, and - (c) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 36.6 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a general meeting, but for no other purpose.
+- (c) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 45.6 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a General Meeting, but for no other purpose.

-37. Election of chairperson
+46. Election of chairperson

-The directors must elect a director as the company's elected chairperson.
+The directors must elect a director as the Company's Elected Chairperson.

-38. Term of office
+47. Term of office

-- 38.1 At each annual general meeting: - (a) any director appointed by the directors to fill a casual vacancy or as an additional director must retire, and - (b) at least one-third of the remaining directors must retire. - 38.2 The directors who must retire at each annual general meeting under clause 38.1(b) will be the directors who have been longest in office since last being elected.
-Where directors were elected on the same day, the director(s) to retire will be decided by lot unless they agree otherwise. - 38.3 Other than a director appointed under clause 36.5, a director's term of office starts at the end of the annual general meeting at which they are elected and ends at the end of the annual general meeting at which they retire. - 38.4 Each director must retire at least once every three years. - 38.5 A director who retires under clause 38.1 may nominate for election or re-election, subject to clause 41.6. - 38.6 A director who has held office for a continuous period of nine years or more may only be re-appointed or re-elected by a special resolution
+- 47.1 At each annual General Meeting all of the directors must retire. - 47.2 Other than a director appointed under clause 45.5, a director's term of office starts at the end of the annual General Meeting at which they are elected and ends at the end of the following annual General Meeting. - 47.3 A director who retires under clause 47.1 may nominate for election or reelection, subject to clause 47.4 - 47.4 A director who has held office for a continuous period of nine years or more may only be re-appointed or re-elected by a Special Resolution.

-39. When a director stops being a director
+48. When a director stops being a director